 3.5.2 Specified Resources Added to Tier 1 Allowance Amount

-At any time over the term of the Agreement and by written notice to BPA, «Customer Name» may request for BPA to add Specified Resources that meet the qualifying criteria in section 3.5.2.1 to its Tier 1 Allowance Amount in section X of Exhibit J. BPA shall review such request and revise Exhibit A as soon as reasonably practical to include such resources, provided that BPA determines in its sole discretion that the Specified Resources meet such qualifying criteria.
+At any time over the term of the Agreement and by written notice to BPA, «Customer Name» may request for BPA to add Specified Resources that meet the qualifying criteria in section 3.5.2.2 to its Tier 1 Allowance Amount in section 2 of Exhibit J. BPA shall review such request and revise Exhibit A as soon as reasonably practical to include such resources, provided that BPA determines in its sole discretion that the Specified Resources meet such qualifying criteria.
 Any qualifying Specified Resource included in the Tier 1 Allowance Amount shall remain in the Tier 1 Allowance Amount for the term of the Agreement unless the resource is removed consistent with section 3.5.6.
-Any qualifying Specified Resource included in the Tier 1 Allowance Amount shall be treated as an Existing Resource for purposes of temporary resource removal as provided in section 10. «Customer Name»’s qualifying Specified Resources included in the Tier 1 Allowance Amount may be subject to charges pursuant to the applicable Wholesale Power Rate Schedules and GRSPs.
+Any qualifying Specified Resource included in the Tier 1 Allowance Amount shall be treated as an Existing Resource for purposes of temporary resource removal as provided in section 10. «Customer Name»’s qualifying Specified Resources included in the Tier 1 Allowance Amount may be subject to charges pursuant to the applicable Power Rate Schedules and GRSPs.

 3.5.2.1 Tier 1 Allowance Amount Limit

-«Customer Name»’s Tier 1 Allowance Amount shall be limited to the amount stated in section X of Exhibit J, and shall not exceed the lesser of 5 MW nameplate in aggregate or 50 percent of «Customer Name»’s CHWM reflected as a megawatt value.
+«Customer Name»’s Tier 1 Allowance Amount shall be limited to the amount stated in section 2 of Exhibit J, and shall not exceed the lesser of 5 MW nameplate in aggregate or 50 percent of «Customer Name»’s CHWM reflected as a megawatt value.
 Such value will be considered the Tier 1 Allowance Amount limit.
 If BPA changes «Customer Name»’s CHWM consistent with section 1.2 of Exhibit B, then BPA shall recalculate «Customer Name»’s Tier 1 Allowance Amount limit and update Exhibit J if necessary.
 If «Customer Name» has a reduction to its CHWM, then BPA shall determine whether a reduction in the Tier 1 Allowance Amount limit is appropriate.
 In the event that BPA reduces «Customer Name»’s Tier 1 Allowance Amount limit, BPA will determine on a case-by-case basis the treatment of «Customer Name»’s resource(s).

 3.5.2.2 Qualifying Specified Resources For Tier 1 Allowance Amount